FierceMarkets/CodingStandards/php-coding-standards.md

 This is the most portable way to include PHP code on differing operating systems and set-ups.
 In PHP 5.4 and newer, the short-echo format is guarenteed to be enabled.
 It makes the most sense in template files.

-Note that the ?> at the end of code files is purposely omitted.
-This includes module and include files.
-The reasons for this can be summarized as:
+The `?>` at the end of files containing only PHP MUST be omitted.

  > Removing it eliminates the possibility for unwanted    whitespace at the end of files which can cause "header already sent" errors, XHTML/XML validation issues, and other problems.
  > The closing delimiter at the end of a file is optional.